 Alongside the water treatment workers, who have also been based at the site for over a year, there is another group of workers, working to reclaim land from the sea.
 Their work was interrupted by the disaster but has now resumed.
 Few remember that this port, now China’s largest artificial harbour, was once salt-water reed marshes.

+This report has been edited from an article originally published in Southern Weekend on July 28.
 Southern Weekend intern Wang Qian contributed to this article.